Ad Delivery Terms

 Optimized action: The user event the ad is designed to maximize.
 Typically implemented as an event prediction for that action used in calculating the insertion bid.
 For example, if the optimized action is "conversion," then a conversion prediction is used in the insertion bid.
 The Optimized action is not necessarily the billable action.
 For example, "oCPM" ads from Facebook as optimized for conversions

-Reduction: A method of choosing which ad, SKU, part, seller, or version of a item or ad to show when there are multiple competing choices for that same item but only one or few of them can be selected for insertion.
+Reduction: A method of choosing which ad, SKU, part, seller, or version of an item or ad to show when there are multiple competing choices for that same item but only one or few of them can be selected for insertion.

 Trim and Filtering: Methods of removing ads from the auction, typically before the allocation algorithm.
-It can technically be modeled as setting an ads' insertion bid to zero.
+It can technically be modeled as setting an ad's insertion bid to zero.

 Ranking: A simple allocation method of sorting by a score.